TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.1.md

 ---

-Bless Jehovah, O my soul.
-O Jehovah my God, thou art very great; Thou art clothed with honor and majesty:
+Bless Yahweh, my soul.
+Yahweh, my God, you are very great.
+You are clothed with honor and majesty.